sikang99/quic-info/README.md

 ### History
 - 2019/09/26 [Cloudflare, Google Chrome, and Firefox add HTTP/3 support](https://www.zdnet.com/article/cloudflare-google-chrome-and-firefox-add-http3-support/)
 - 2019/09/26 [HTTP/3: the past, the present, and the future](https://blog.cloudflare.com/http3-the-past-present-and-future/)
+- 2019/-9/23 [Quic!
+Head to the latest Chrome version and try out HTTP/3](https://www.theregister.co.uk/2019/09/26/quic_head_to_the_latest_chrome_version_and_try_out_http3/) - New, faster protocol becomes a reality
+    - QUIC is designed with modern mobility in mind and those data handovers will be much faster and smoother, meaning uninterrupted service
 - 2019/08/05 [First HTTP/3 with curl](https://daniel.haxx.se/blog/2019/08/05/first-http-3-with-curl/)
 - 2019/01/24 [HTTP/3: From root to tip](https://blog.cloudflare.com/http-3-from-root-to-tip/)
 - 2019/00/00